- Oral Hygene

 There are a few different places that you need to oil rotary valves:

 The top and bottom bearing are easy to oil, and if you keep them well-lubricated you don’t have to mess around with the interior much at all.

 The top bearing is the simplest and most obvious place to oil.

 Simply remove the cap and place a drop or two on the top of the rotor bearing.

 The bottom bearing is a little trickier to get to.

 This bearing is why rotor oil comes with a needle tip (you can also purchase needle-tipped bottles if your favorite oil doesn’t come in one).
 You want to get the oil where the spindle goes into the valve casing.
 It’s a bit hard to see in this picture, but the small gap is what you’re aiming for.

 Don’t try to use a normal bottle of valve oil to get into this space.
 You’ll make a pretty huge mess (and waste a lot of oil).
 Make sure you get the right tool and the job becomes much easier!

-For most horns, these bearing should be oiled a few times a week.
-There’s no “right” answer here, you have to go trial and error.
+For most horns, the top and bottom bearing should be oiled a few times a week.
+There’s no “right” answer here, you have to experiment.
 In general, it’s better to oil a little too much than too little, though.
 I oil my horns about 2-3 times a week.
 Sometimes more if they are played in hot conditions (outside during the summer or under bright stage lights).

 Oiling Inside the Rotors